 - Oral or vaginal yeast infections

-After a chronic latency period, the HIV virus causes Acquired Immuno Deficiency syndrome where the immune system becomes severely damaged or compromised to fight off against infections and disease.
+After a chronic latency period, HIV causes Acquired Immuno Deficiency syndrome that severely damages or suppresses the immune system to fight off against infections and disease.
 AIDs includes the following symptoms like:

 - Recurrent fever